jayarray/linux-commands-async/README.md

 		* stderr: ```string```
 		* exitCode: ```int```

-<i>NOTE: This will execute a normal rsync without any special flags or options enabled.</i>
+NOTE: This will execute a normal rsync without any special flags or options enabled.

 * **update(user, host, src, dest)**
 	* user: ```string```